GamesCrafters/GamesmanNova/RUNNING-BUG.md

 **Bug is practically deterministic**
 - Consistently reproduces under the same conditions
 - Not a random race condition
+- Even the timing (of how long it remains running after progress is no longer being made) is consistent

 ### Game-Specific Trigger